 We are subject to market rate risks due to fluctuations in interest rates.
-The majority of Yuchai's debt is variable rate short-term and long-term Renminbi denominated loans obtained by Yuchai from banks in China.
-The interest rates of such loans are generally established in accordance with directives announced from time to time by the PBOC, which are in turn affected by various factors such as the general economic conditions in China and the monetary policies of the Chinese government.
+The majority of Yuchai's debt is variable rate short-term, medium-term and longterm Renminbi denominated borrowings obtained by Yuchai.
+The interest rates of such borrowings are generally established in accordance with directives announced from time to time by the PBOC, which are in turn affected by various factors such as the general economic conditions in China and the monetary policies of the Chinese government.
 The investment market sentiments may also have an impact over our securities investment in HLGE and TCL.
-There is no ready market in China for Yuchai to enter into interest rate swaps or other instruments designed to mitigate its exposure to interest rate risks.
-In addition, we also have various credit facilities from banks in Singapore to fund our business expansion plan.
-As of December 31, 2014, we had outstanding consolidated loans of Rmb 2,286.7 million (US\$371.4 million).
-Part of these credit facilities were denominated in Singapore dollars used mainly to invest into Singapore dollars denominated investments of TCL and HLGE.
-Therefore, this has provided a natural hedge for the Singapore dollars currency.
+We also have various credit facilities from banks in Singapore to finance our working capital requirements.
+As of December 31, 2015, we had outstanding consolidated loans of Rmb 2,455.7 million (US\$375.2 million).
+Part of these credit facilities were denominated in Singapore dollar used mainly to invest in Singapore dollar denominated investments of TCL and HLGE.
+Therefore, this has provided a natural hedge for the Singapore dollar currency.